jakiestfu/Shadow/README.md

 ## Terms

 #### Meta Tracking
-* **Simple Operation**: A simple operation would be a incrementing the count of an "impression" or number of "likes".
+* **Simple Operation**: A simple operation is when data is tracked on an objects attribute.
+For example, "impressions" or "session".
-* **Complex Operations**: A complex property may be something like gender, a property in which there can be multiple values for (i.e. male or female).
+* **Complex Operations**: A Complex operation is when data is tracked on an objects sub-attributes.
+For example, "gender/male".
+It is an attribute or property in which there can be multiple values for (i.e. male or female).

 #### Relation Tracking
 * **Unary Operation**: This is an item that can only have one other state, such as a single upvote or a "like".
 Great for giving posts a fun element of competition.